jafarRED/Docker/Custom_Image_Dockerfile_part-2.md

 ### Using CMD and ENTRYPOINT Together

 When used together:
-- `ENTRYPOINT` defines the main command.
+- `**ENTRYPOINT**` defines the main command.
-- `CMD` provides default arguments to that command.
+- `**CMD**` provides default arguments to that command.
 These arguments can be overridden by the user at runtime.

+**ENTRYPOINT** is the main command that is executed when the container starts (in this case, python).
+The CMD provides default arguments for that command (in this case, app.py).

+Scenario 1: If you run docker run <image>, it will execute python app.py (because CMD provides the default argument).
+Scenario 2: If you run docker run <image> application.py, it will execute python application.py (because the argument passed will override CMD).

+Flexibility: With this setup, you ensure that the container will always run python as the command, but you give flexibility to change which script (app.py or application.py) to run based on the user's input.

 **Example:**
 ```dockerfile